 3. Leave enough room

 It is important to keep in mind that the text will not shift in order to make room if the information being populated does not fit.
-You will want to make sure you give plenty of room for information to populate otherwise you will find text being overwritten like in the following example.
+Make sure you give plenty of room for information to populate, otherwise you will find text being overwritten like in the following example.

 This goes for paragraphs as well.
-If you are trying to populate an entire paragraph you will want to make sure there is enough space and we suggest removing any horizontal rules meant for positioning text on.
+If you are trying to populate an entire paragraph, make sure there is enough space and we suggest removing any horizontal rules meant for positioning text on.

-*Note: In this example it is important to make sure the style on the tag is set to "Wrap".
+In this example make sure the style on the tag is set to "Wrap".
 This should happen by default but if you find the paragraph is not populating correctly make sure the text is set to wrap.

 1. Add the Replaceable Fields

-Now that you believe the PDF has been setup correctly its time to get into the builder and start adding the replaceable fields.
-First start by putting the replaceable fields into position on the template.
-We will worry about adding the tags in after we've positioned all the fields.
+Now that you believe the PDF has been setup correctly, it is time to get into the builder and start adding the replaceable fields.
+Start by putting the replaceable fields into position on the template.
+We will worry about adding tags after we've positioned all the fields.
 We will skip any check boxes, signatures or other types of replaceable fields and focus on adding only the text type.
 Text fields is where you will be placing the tags that populate information from the CRM.
 The majority of the work will be with these so its best to work on them first.

 2. Enter the Tags

-Now that we've positioned everything lets move onto adding the tags used to populate information from the CRM.
-We suggest having 2 other pages open for reference while you're doing this; our Tags article and either the Custom Field (Contacts > Custom Fields) or Form Builder Page (Contacts > Custom Fields > Form Builder > Pick the form that best corresponds with the document template you are building) so you can easily find the tags you want.
+Now that we've positioned everything, let's move on to adding the tags used to populate information from the CRM.
+We suggest having two other pages open for reference while you're doing this; our Tags article and either the Custom Field (Contacts > Custom Fields) or Form Builder Page (Contacts > Custom Fields > Form Builder > Pick the form that best corresponds with the document template you are building) so you can easily find the tags you want.

-*Tip: When searching either page for a tag you can click CTRL+F to text search the page and easily locate the tag you are looking for.
+When searching either page for a tag you can click CTRL+F to text search the page and easily locate the tag you are seeking.

 3. Add the rest of the Replaceable Field Types

-Now that you've completed adding the text fields it's now time to add the Text Input, Checkbox, Signature, Sign Date and Initial Fields.
+Now that you've completed adding the text fields, it is time to add the Text Input, Checkbox, Signature, Sign Date and Initial Fields.

-Even if your document template was built by one of our support reps, it is still important for you to test the document to make sure everything populates correctly.
+Even if your document template was built by one of our support representatives, it is still important for you to test the document to make sure everything populates correctly.
 The PDF Builder allows you to test live contacts and see how information populates on the page.
-Its good to have a few contacts in mind to test with or if you generated the document on a contact and found a problem you can use that contact for troubleshooting.
+It is good to have a few contacts in mind to test with or if you generated the document on a contact and found a problem, you can use that contact for troubleshooting.